Welcome to Year 6

 RE

-We will still be learning about the Jewish faith this half term.
-This will mean both looking at cornerstones of their faith and also customs for the people who follow that faith.
+We will be learning about the Jewish faith this half term, looking at the cornerstones of Jewish faith, beliefs in God and how this is shown and customs for the people who follow that faith.
+The knowledge organiser is below.

 Computing